DavidSouther/software_craftsmanship/00_introduction/python/README.md

 ![cd to and run program](./22_hello_py_run.png)

 ### Oh no!
 Something went wrong!

+#### Selecting a Python Version

+When you run a python file, VSCode will open the terminal below your code, and execute the python file using the currently selected python version.
+VSCode may choose to use python 2, which will cause problems with some programs we run.
+To fix this, right-click the editor window, select "Command Pallette" at the bottom of the list, type "Python: Select Interpreter" from the command list, and choose a Python 3 version.

+#### Anything Else

 This is a lot of new activity for many readers, and it's ok if something went wrong.
 I'll go through the most common issues here.
 Keep this page handy,